ced2anglia/ssouk_web/docs/How_to_merge_with_git.md

 Scenario (i): Got already the topic branch
 --------------------------------------

-You've done stuff and you want to merge with the dev
+You've done stuff and you want to merge with the master

-    git checkout dev # switch to dev branch git pull # get the latest
+    git checkout master # switch to master branch git pull # get the latest
-    git checkout my_topic_branch # switch to my local branch git rebase dev # Adding my stuff on top of the latest dev git checkout dev # Back to the dev git merge my_topic_branch --no-ff # Merging and recording which branch git push # push everything online
+    git checkout my_topic_branch # switch to my local branch git rebase master # Adding my stuff on top of the latest master git checkout master # Back to the master git merge my_topic_branch --no-ff # Merging and recording which branch git push # push everything online